 “Here,” said Percy, handing Cassandra a few coins, “that’s an advance on your next paycheck.
 Buy some tougher clothes.”

 With a shy smile Cassandra turned to take the ramp towards the stairs to the next level up where the barracks were located.
-Percy turned down the ramp feeling like it was probably time to get back to her boat and see how repairs were proceeding.
+Percy turned down the ramp, feeling like it was probably time to get back to her boat and see how repairs were proceeding.

 She was warm from the liquor and had a bit of a sweat breaking on her skin in the still and humid underground air.
 Walking downwards in the direction of the docks her eye caught the now-familiar clanking gait of Shakes coming up the slope.
 The collection of wrenches at his belt made him always walk like he had a limp.
 He put his hand up when his eye caught Percy coming towards him.
 “Captain!
 I was just coming looking for you.
 I wanted to talk to you about settling up and getting my boat off your tub.”

-“Yeah, it’s about time for it, eh Captain Shakes?
+“Yeah, it’s about time for it, eh, Captain Shakes?
 Let me buy you that meal I promised you first.”

 “Not going to say no to any fuckin’ grub.”

-Percy turned to join Shakes in the upward direction on the ramp, and retraced her steps a short way back up the exchange floor.
+Percy turned to join Shakes and retraced her steps a short way back up the exchange floor.
 Across from the saloon, set back in the opposite wall was a small eatery.
 It glowed with orangish-red light that contrasted with the cold blue light of the hall.

 Inside they got in line behind other patrons dressed in dingy shades of wool and leather.
 “Chicken or creamed spinach?” asked the short man with a large gravitational mass behind the row of steaming food as he tapped a long stamped-steel serving spoon against the metal tray.

 They got some of each, a mounded plate full of long-grained rice with bits of clove and chopped peas and cardamom scattered in it.
 Their plates were stacked on steel trays splotched with rust, and a couple of pieces of large crispy flat bread were piled on.
-Percy handed the tall man at the end of the counter a few of coins from her satchel, and they sat down at a chipped Formica table amid the mild roar of basso-voiced dock worker conversations.
+Percy handed the tall man at the end of the counter a few coins from her satchel, and they sat down at a chipped Formica table amid the mild roar of basso-voiced dock worker conversations.

 Shakes ripped off a piece of the bread and passed it to his other hand while he blew on the tips of his fingers.
-He moved the bread back to the first hand, and then piled a good amount of white rice and green spinach onto it before leaning in and shoving half the wad into his gaping mouth.
+He moved the bread back to the first hand, then piled a good amount of white rice and green spinach onto it before leaning in and shoving half the wad into his gaping mouth.
 He picked up a fork with his free hand and helped guide even more of the pile into his gullet.